 - Tantras - Kali Yuga (Iron Aga) – Currently we live in

-Knowledge of these texts were passed down to generations through oral tradition for several thousands of years.
-However, it is estimated that historically Shruti texts were finally written down between 1700BC to 700BC, and majority of Smriti texts between 500BC to 500AD.
+Knowledge of these texts was passed down to generations through oral tradition for several thousands of years.
+However, it is estimated that historically Shruti texts were finally written down between 1700BC to 700BC, and the majority of Smriti texts between 500BC to 500AD.